Ichhadhari/Projects/Machine Learning/Medical Insurance US charges Prediction/README.md

-# Identify genuine messages and spam messages
+# Medical Insurance US Charges Prediction

 Scrutinized [Dataset](https://www.kaggle.com/datasets/mirichoi0218/insurance) and analysis important things.
 Which can be use for predict charges for insurance.
 According to Data analysis work on model building.